 3. Put the soaked paper and water into the blender and blend on high until it is a pulp.
+Be sure to use a lot of water to make it easy for your blender.
 This is where you will really see what color your hearts will be.

 Now you have a big bowl of paper pulp that is quite wet.

 4. Pick up the pulp one handful/spoonful at a time and squeeze out a little of the water.
 Shape the pulp into heart shapes, about 1/4 inch thick.
 Use a spoon to smooth out the pulp.
 We had a heart shaped cookie cutter to use as a guide, but you could also draw hearts on a paper and have your kids put the pulp inside the lines.
 As a side note, you could also do different shapes to make birthday or Christmas cards!